 We continually receive positive feedback from parents/carers about how their child was very nervous at the start of camp, but by the end of their first day all signs of nerves had disappeared, and they can’t wait to come back!
 Our staff are aware children can be worried about coming to a new childcare setting and are trained to deal sympathetically with these situations.

 In the unlikely event that your child doesn’t settle at camp on their first day, please let us know at your earliest convenience.
-You can contact the camp staff who will try to resolve any concerns in the first instance or direct you to a camp manager thereafter.
+You can contact us on 0208 103 0101 and we will try to resolve any concerns you may have.
 Open communications are very important to ensure your child has a fantastic time at camp and help tremendously to resolve any problems related to your child not settling.

 They’re in good company!
 We appreciate and have taken into consideration that not all children enjoy sports, but all children love running around, playing games and having fun.
 At Camp 4 Champs there are opportunities for children to participate in many activities; including arts and crafts, cookery, reading, treasure hunts and much more.
 If your child isn’t the next Lionel Messi our staff will make them feel top of the world by giving a few key tips at whatever activity they are involved in and the emphasis is solely on having fun, joining in and trying new things.

 There is a swimming section in the registration form that will need to be completed prior to camp.
 This provides our staff with essential information about your child’s swimming ability and confidence in the water.

 We ask if your child can swim unaided on their front and back for at least 10 metres without putting their feet down.
 If you state ‘No’ on your registration form, your child will be given a red band to wear on their wrist which will alert the life they are a weak/non swimmer.
 All non swimmers will be given buoyancy aids in line with their age, height and depth of the pool and will only be permitted to swim in the roped off shallow end.